-- 28. The consent holder shall remove the willow trees north and south of the entrance to the site and undertake trimming on the bank on the eastern side of Motueka River West Bank Road, as identified in the Traffic Concepts report submitted with the application, to improve site access visibility. - 29.
-The consent holder shall undertake ongoing trimming of vegetation to ensure that visibility is not impaired and shall ensure that the sight distances at the intersection with
+29.28.
+The consent holder shall remove the willow trees north and south of the entrance to the site and undertake trimming on the bank on the eastern side of Motueka River West Bank Road, as identified in the Traffic Concepts report submitted with the application, to improve site access visibility.

-- Motueka River West Bank Road meet the minimum requirements set out in Table 4-14 of the Nelson Tasman Land Development Manual 2020 (NTLDM). - 30.
-The existing vehicle crossing at 493 Motueka River West Bank Road shall be upgraded/ formed generally to the standard shown in Diagram 2 of Drawing SD409 in the of NTLDM, except where modifications as approved by Council are necessary to ensure vehicle tracking and its connection to the new bridge are fit for purpose. - 31.
-The vehicle access shall be formed to a minimum sealed carriageway width of 6m from the existing seal edge of Motueka Valley Westbank Road up to the western end of the bridge (approximately 35m from the edge of the existing seal) to allow for two trucks to pass by each other. - 32.
-The proposed access, beyond the bridge, shall be formed to a sealed carriage width of generally no less than 3.5 with 0.5m gravel shoulders and side drains to drain to existing drain paths and/or soakpits.
+- 30.29.
+The consent holder shall undertake ongoing trimming of vegetation to ensure that visibility is not impaired and shall ensure that the sight distances at the intersection with Motueka River West Bank Road meet the minimum requirements set out in Table 4-14 of the Nelson Tasman Land Development Manual 2020 (NTLDM). - 31.30.
+The existing vehicle crossing at 493 Motueka River West Bank Road shall be upgraded/ formed generally to the standard shown in Diagram 2 of Drawing SD409 in the of NTLDM, except where modifications as approved by Council are necessary to ensure vehicle tracking and its connection to the new bridge are fit for purpose. - 32.31.
+The vehicle access shall be formed to a minimum sealed carriageway width of 6m from the existing seal edge of Motueka Valley Westbank Road up to the western end of the bridge (approximately 35m from the edge of the existing seal) to allow for two trucks to pass by each other. - 33.32.
+The proposed access, beyond the bridge-and except for the crown land section subject to the provisions of Marginal strips, shall be formed to a sealed carriage width of generally no less than 3.5 with 0.5m gravel shoulders and side drains to drain to existing drain paths and/or soakpits.
 Localised widening on corners shall be provided to accommodate vehicle tracking, and a single passing bay shall be provided on the bend in the haul road within the marginal strip.
 The access shall be maintained for the duration of this consent by the Consent Holder.